-His compositions have been performed in various festivals and venues around the world, such as The Israeli Opera House, Festival De Cannes, CAAFD/ New York Fasion Week, The Bang on a Can Summer Music Festival MASS MoCA, Music With a View Festival, 92Y Tribeca, Skirball Center (NY), as well as Sounds in The Desserts, and The Jerusalem Theatre among others.
+His compositions have been performed in various festivals and venues around the world, such as The Israeli Opera House, CAAFD/ New York Fasion Week, Festival De Cannes (short film corner), The Bang on a Can Summer Music Festival MASS MoCA, Music With a View Festival, 92Y Tribeca, Skirball Center (NY), as well as Sounds in The Desserts, and The Jerusalem Theatre among others.
 He has written music for films that have been screened in over 40 festivals around the world including the Aniwow-Beijing Festival and the 25th Interfilm International Short Film Festival, Berlin.

-Yo'av Started his musical education in composition and piano performance with prof. Elmar Fel.
+Yoav Started his musical education in composition and piano performance with prof. Elmar Fel.
 He received his Bachelor of Arts degree in composition from the Jerusalem Academy of Music in 2009, where he studied jazz and concert composition in a multi-disciplinary department.
-He studied contemporary performance and composition with Slava Ganelin, Orchestral writing and compositin with Michael Wolpe and classical piano performance with Vadim Monostirski.
+He studied contemporary performance and composition with Slava Ganelin and classical piano performance with Vadim Monostirski.

 Yoav completed his master’s degree in Composition, Film Scoring and Multimedia at New York University, studying with Prof. Julia Wolfe, Prof. Ira Newborn, Prof. Morton Subotnick, Prof. Ron Sadoff and Joan La Barbara, mastering and mixing engineering with Prof. Allen Silverman.